jakthom/whynot-blog/src/content/blog/zero-infrastructure-iceberg-data-lake-in-five-minutes-with-s3-tables-and-duckdb.md

 ```

-This works because by using DuckDB's [arrow](https://duckdb.org/2021/12/03/duck-arrow.html) integration, we are able to retain table structure and metadata:
+By using DuckDB's [arrow](https://duckdb.org/2021/12/03/duck-arrow.html) integration we are able to retain table structure and metadata:

 ```python
 In [9]:  tbl = d_conn.execute("select * from results limit 1").fetch_arrow_table()